Code-Institute-Submissions/Discover-Malta/README.md

 * Images of each can be seen.
 * Clicking on these images brings up a gallery view and the user can use buttons to go through them.
 * Clicking the "find out more" button shows the user information about the attraction.
-* The button increases in size when the hovered over by a mouse on deskptop.
+* The button increases in size when the hovered over by a mouse on desktop.

 ### Contact:

 * A form is given for the user to send a message.
-* Somes text gives the user reasons why they might want to reach out.
+* Some text gives the user reasons why they might want to reach out.
 * Name, email, phone and message are required inputs.
 * Date of arrival and departure are optional and can be used by the user to ask specific questions relating to when they will be there.
-* The "send message" button increases in size when the hovered over by a mouse on deskptop.
+* The "send message" button increases in size when the hovered over by a mouse on desktop.
 * When a message is sent an alert shows telling the user their message has been sent and they will hear soon.
 * Clicking "OK" on the alert refreshes the page.